Together, Al Khobar, Dhahran, and Dammam are known as “The Triplet Cities” area, or the Dammam metropolitan area.

 Just 10 km from the city and one of the most popular attractions in the Eastern Province, a visit to Corniche Al Khobar is highly recommended.

-A picnic at the Corniche is always a great idea, with lots of playgrounds for children to enjoy and seating areas for the parents.
+A picnic at the Corniche is always a great idea, with many playgrounds for children to enjoy and seating areas for the parents.

-Children can also enjoy riding their bicycles, and families also enjoy jogging or having snacks and coffee while watching over their children’s play.
+Children can also enjoy riding their bicycles, and families enjoy jogging or having snacks and coffee while watching their children play.

 If you are looking for family-friendly entertainment during your stay in Al Khobar, look no further than Coral Island.

 Al-Marjan Island, also known as Coral Island, on Dammam Corniche, is home to one of the largest entertainment zones.